 Sidles points to the popular day-hiking spot in the adjacent national forest about 45 minutes away from Rocky Mountain National Park called Brainard Lake.
 It’s a stunning high alpine lake surrounded by a parking lot and the Indian Peaks Wilderness area lined with gorgeous Rocky Mountain peaks.
 It’s also a victim of its own startling beauty.
 Today, so many people point their wheels in its direction that the only exercise some visitors get is in patience — patience to sit in traffic, waiting for a parking spot and make the decision to leave without getting out of their car when no parking spots appear.
 The forest service has been doing a one-car in, one-car out approach, which means cars are parked in long lines for many hours of the day.

 The last time I was there the parking lots were so full I ended up turning around and driving home.
 The Roosevelt National Forest managers there just instituted a timed-entry day pass system for the first time for summer 2021 to try to manage overcrowding in parking lots, the welcome center and restrooms.

-Farther-flung, Yosemite National Park in California is in its second summer of its timed-entry system.
-Glacier National Park just instituted a day-pass system this summer for Going-to-the-Sun Road, the park’s breathtaking iconic route that connects the west side of the park with its east.
+Farther-flung, Yosemite National Park in California just finished its second summer of its timed-entry system in 2021.
+Glacier National Park instituted a day-pass system for the 2021 summer for Going-to-the-Sun Road, the park’s breathtaking iconic route that connects the west side of the park with its east.
 It’s back for 2022.